-The developer has performed extensive testing on functional specification, subsystem and SFRenforcing module level.
-The developer has tested the TOE both using a standardised accreditation test suite and a proprietary test suite for CC to ensure that all SFRs in the Security Target are tested.
-By performing an extensive requirements analysis and testing accordingly, the developer ensured that the required depth and coverage of testing is achieved.
+The developer tested the TOE using both a standardised accreditation test suite and a proprietary test suite for Common Criteria to ensure that all SFRs in the Security Target were tested.
+By performing an extensive requirements analysis and testing accordingly, the developer ensured that the required depth and coverage of testing was achieved.

-For the testing performed by the evaluators, the sample of repeated developer tests was chosen to get a coverage of all the features while ensuring to cover all product configurations, i.e., including PACE (-CAM), CA, TA, AA, DBI, BAC, PIN, PMA and LDS2.
+For the testing performed by the evaluators, the sample of repeated developer tests was chosen to get a coverage of all the features while ensuring coverage of all product configurations, i.e., including PACE(-CAM), CA, TA, AA, DBI, BAC, PIN, and PMA, as well as configurations where relevant platform functionality was not available.
 Additionally, this sample allowed the evaluator to observe different cryptographic algorithms including RSA, ECDSA, and ECDH.
 Finally, the sample included a range of different important (internal) applet security features, such as certificate chaining, the state machine, access control of the file system, slow down, verification failure, and certificate attribute checking, covering both the personalization as well as the operational phase.
-The repetition was performed through witnessing of developer testing.
+The repetition was performed through witnessing.

 The developer test strategy already included a high depth of testing.
-The evaluator-defined tests focussed on the verification of specific countermeasures and on passport traceability in addition to a verification of the preparatory guidance.
+The evaluator-defined tests focused on the verification of specific countermeasures and on passport traceability, in addition to a verification of the preparatory guidance.

-2.6.2 Independent Penetration Testing
+2.6.2 Independent penetration testing